Sikorsky VH-92 Patriot: Operational history

-On 28 July 2017, the first VH-92A performed its maiden flight at Sikorsky's Stratford, Connecticut facility.
-On 22 September 2018, a VH-92 was flown to the White House for take-off and landing tests at spots used for Marine One.
+On 28 July 2017, the first VH-92A performed its maiden flight at Sikorsky's Stratford, Connecticut, facility.
+On 22 September 2018, a VH-92 was flown to the White House for take-off and landing tests on the traditional South Lawn areas used for Marine One.

-In late November 2021, Pentagon officials noted the aircraft was "failing to meet the reliability, availability or maintainability threshold requirements" and that it had damaged landing zones with its exhaust and fuel leaks during test flights.
+In late November 2021, Pentagon officials noted the aircraft was "failing to meet the reliability, availability or maintainability threshold requirements" and had damaged the landing zones with its powerful rotor wash and fuel leaks during test flights.
 The VH-92 had not yet entered service carrying VIPs.

 On 28 December 2021, the VH-92 achieved its Initial Operational Capability (IOC) milestone.
-However, the aircraft, named "Patriot" in 2022, was still unable to transport the president or vice president due to issues with its encrypted communications systems and its tendency to scorch the South Lawn of the White House.
+However, the aircraft, named "Patriot" in 2022, was still unable to transport the president or vice president due to issues with its encrypted communications systems and the powerful rotor wash uprooting the South Lawn of the White House creating safety hazards with flying debris.
+The decision was made to maintain service of the older VH-3D for White House flights avoiding the hazards and damage, until 2026, when President Trump made the decision to construct a permanent South Lawn helipad entirely financed by Sikorsky.

+Following the resolution of early integration and encrypted communications challenges, the Pentagon's Director of Operational Test and Evaluation assessed the aircraft as operationally effective.
+On 14 August 2024, Sikorsky formally completed delivery of the final batch of the 23 contracted VH-92A aircraft—comprising 21 operational models and two test aircraft—to Marine Helicopter Squadron One (HMX-1).

-A VH-92 made its inaugural flight as Marine One on the afternoon of 19 August 2024, when President Joe Biden rode from Chicago's O'Hare International Airport to Soldier Field en route to the 2024 Democratic National Convention.
+A VH-92 made its inaugural flight as Marine One on 19 August 2024 carrying President Joe Biden from Chicago's O'Hare International Airport to Soldier Field en route to the 2024 Democratic National Convention.

+To ensure long-term sustainability, the U.S. Navy awarded Sikorsky an approximately $107.3 million performance contract in August 2026 to design, integrate, and test upgraded "Power Margin Increment Two" main rotor blades, with development slated to continue through March 2031.